 As Executive Officer of the City, the Mayor is responsible for the day-to-day operations of the City.
-Twelve City Department Directors and three other staff members report directly to the Mayor, along with 1,228 other City employees.
+Twelve City Department Directors and two other staff members report directly to the Mayor, along with 1,234 other City employees.

 The Mayor represents the City in intergovernmental relationships.

 The Mayor presents an annual State of the City message.